SunSentinel/starterkit/README.md

 ## About

-A fully featured configurable gulp asset pipeline for creating embeddable interactive graphics and visualizations.
+A Gulp template for starting news apps and interactive projects at the Sun Sentinel.

 ## Installation